-A significant portion of Hartford's population consists of foreign-born residents: Over 18% of the population fall into this category.
-Like other similar cities, Hartford has historically been an immigration gateway for those born outside the United States.
+A significant portion of Hartford's population

+consists of foreign-born residents; over 18% of the population fall into this category.
+Like other central cities, Hartford has historically been an immigration gateway for those born outside the United States.
 A variety of countries of origin are represented by Hartford's residents, the largest of which by far being Jamaica.
-Peru, Poland, Italy, Portugal, Guyana, Bosnia and Herzegovina and Colombia are also well represented within the City.
-The table entitled "Foreign-born Population" indicates the foreign-born population by neighborhood and the associated national clusters in each.
+Peru, Poland, Italy, Portugal, Guyana, Bosnia and Herzegovena and Colombia are also well represented within the City.
+Table III-10 identifies the foreign-born population by neighborhood and the associated national clusters in each.